fe1fe1/mpjm/README.md

 It requires having installed the **Graphics** and **Audio** SFML libraries.
 Also, in this case, we use CMake to handle the make files.

-Then in terminal, in the /build folder inside the project folder, run the `make` command in order to build it:
+In terminal, in the /build folder inside the project folder, run the `make` command in order to build it:

 - Inside build folder:
 ```